williamngan/pts/guide/md/_0700_Animation.md

 ![js:tempo_control](./assets/bg.png)

 There are two ways to stop an animation.
-You can either add `return true` in the callback functions, or include a `name` in the third parameter of `start` or `progress` functions.
+You can either `return true` within `start` or `progress` callback functions, or include a `name` in the third parameter of the callbacks and then call `tempo.stop( name )`.

 ```
 let walking = (count, t) => {